hyperledger/aries-rfcs/concepts/0167-consent-lifecycle/README.md

 is an attempt to align with the vocabulary defined in specification [[W3C Data Privacy Vocabulary]](https://www.w3.org/ns/dpv).

-To best understand the implementation guidelines several use cases with a reference implementation will serve as a demo \[To Be Done: add reference to demo in indy-sdk\].
-The following illustration is an overview of the key actors.
+The consent lifecycle will be based on self sovereign identity (SSI) to ensure that the individual (data subject) has full control of their personal information.
+To help illustrate how SSI is applied several use cases along a reference implementation will help show the relation between the data subject, data controller and data processor.

 ![](media/consent_overview.png)

 Concepts
 --------